Golden Rule #1: How to Find Relevant Keywords

 And to generate my initial list of keywords, all I have to do is come over here and click the ‘Generate Keywords’ button.

-Market Samurai then generates a list of keywords relating to my seed keyword ‘dog training’.
+Market Samurai then generates a list of keywords relating to my seed keyword ‘photography’.

 Going back to our prospecting analogy, this is the equivalent of scooping up a pan containing rocks, dirt, sand and hopefully some gold nugget keywords.